History Colorado’s museums and historic sites offer fun and authentic encounters with the past statewide.

 A museum complex showcasing Pueblo and southeastern Colorado history at a museum, adobe trading post, and the Scenic and Historic Byways Information Center.

 Fort Garland served as a U.S. Army post from 1858 to 1883.
-Nearby is Pikes Stockade, a fortification reconstructed where Lt.
-Zebulon Pike and his men wintered in 1807 before being arrested by Spanish forces.
+Nearby is Pike's Stockade, a reconstructed fort where Lt.
+Zebulon Pike and his men wintered in 1807 before their arrest by Spanish forces.

 The site of an 1835 fur-trading post featuring a re-created adobe fort and gallery exhibits.